 3. Study, critique, and assessment of the narrations

 Another aspect of the Companions', may Allah be pleased with them, methodology in preserving the Sunnah was the critical assessment and evaluation of what they narrated and taught to one another.
 Anytime a Companion, may Allah be pleased with him, felt what he heard from another had a problem, he or she would critically analyze it and give his/her opinion about it.
-A major example of this effort by the Companions, may Allah be pleased with them, was demonstrated by Badruddeen Az-Zarkashi may Allah have mercy upon him who wrote a book in which he collected more than seventy narrations in which one Companion, ‘Aa’ishah, the Mother of the Believers, may Allah be pleased with her, was reported as having corrected other Companions', may Allah be pleased with them, narrations based on her assessment of the narrations in light of the Quran and the Hadeeth.
+A major example of this effort by the Companions, may Allah be pleased with them, was demonstrated by Badruddeen Az-Zarkashi who wrote a book in which he collected more than seventy narrations in which one Companion, ‘Aa’ishah, the Mother of the Believers, may Allah be pleased with her, was reported as having corrected other Companions', may Allah be pleased with them, narrations based on her assessment of the narrations in light of the Quran and the Hadeeth.

 4. Traveling in search of the Hadeeth